 For an unforgettable experience with stunning views, make sure you head to Ribblehead Viaduct in the Yorkshire Dales.
 It takes you up the highest of the three peaks, Whernside Mountain.

-The Ribblehead Viaduct carries the Settle-Carlisle railway across the Batty Moss in North Yorkshire and carried the first passenger across in September 1874.
+The Ribblehead Viaduct took the Settle-Carlisle railway across the Batty Moss in North Yorkshire and first carried passengers across in September 1874.

 The circular walk from the Ribblehead Viaduct is around 8.4 miles and offers some awe-inspiring views along with some rugged terrain and steep climbs – but is well worth the effort.
 Especially when you finish at a pub.